 It is simple to install and customize, and being free is an attractive option for tight budgets.
 The open-source feature means you may modify the code.

 WooCommerce is a WordPress plugin that works together with the core Content Management System (CMS).
-Once dropped into place, it extends eCommerce capabilities to WordPress, allowing you to convert your website into an eCommerce store.
+The integration is seamless.
+Once dropped into place, it extends eCommerce capabilities to WordPress, allowing you to convert your website into an eCommerce storefront.